tsnlab/connx/README.md

 # Install poetry using pipx or pip first
 $ poetry build
 ```

-It will automatically compiles library and build sdist, wheel archive on `dist` directory.

 ## Compile with sub-opset (optional)
 If you want to compile CONNX with subset of operators, in case of inferencing MNIST only,